Revaluation

 Revaluation 2023

-The Tax Office is currently conducting property revaluation, which occurs every four years in Catawba County.
+The Tax Office has conducted the property revaluation, which occurs every four years in Catawba County.
 Values determined by the current revaluation were effective on January 1, 2023, and were mailed to property owners in early February.
 To learn more about the current revaluation, click on the information below.

 2023 Property Revaluation Update